 Latest news from HAFSA

-- Visit Palestine with HAFSA – Autumn 2023 HAFSA is organising a visit to Sabastiya and other parts of Palestine for members and friends in Autumn 2023.
+HAFSA plans to organise a visit to Sabastiya and other parts of Palestine for members and friends when we can.
 Dates will be confirmed nearer the time.
-If you are interested please contact us and we will invite you to a planning meeting over the summer.
+If you are interested please contact us and we will invite you to a planning meeting when a visit looks feasible.
 We usually visit Jerusalem and Bethlehem as well as other places of particular interest to our group.

 - Mapping Palestine: An online exhibition: The majority of British people today do not know about Britain’s colonial role in Palestine and its impact on the current reality.
 This is one of the key reasons why some people are simply unaware of this issue.
 The Balfour Project launched its first ever virtual art exhibition exploring the theme of mapping in order to raise awareness of the ongoing occupation and pressure the British Government to take responsibility for their historic role.
 Click here to learn more.